dballif/dballif/README.md

 ## What I'm Currently Working On:
 Well, there's a few projects in the works right now.

-I've been playing with stable diffusion to generate images based off prompts and datasets and I decided to build a storyboard tool that uses a webUI to input details for the various frames of the storyboard.
-The backend will run a local python instance that uses Stable Diffusion to generate images for each frame.

 I'm also currently working on 3D printing and building out a remote controlled rover.
 After an initial build, the plan is to program some brains for it that will allow for autonomous driving and data collection.

 Another project, that's kind of on the backburner for the moment, is a environment monitoring system for a beehive that uses MQTT to send data to a remote database.